kevgo/text-runner/documentation/configuration.md

 # This is applied after the white-list above.
 exclude: []

-# the formatter to use (detailed, dot, progress, silent, summary)
+# the formatter to use (detailed, dot, progress, summary)
 format: detailed

 # Define which folders of your Markdown source get compiled to HTML